poojan-dalal/amazon_reviews_analyzer/README.md

 **Technology used:**

-It used technology such as react, NLP: tensor flow custom model, flask rest API, firebase real-time API
+It used technology such as react, NLP: NLTK, flask rest API, firebase real-time Database

 (Front end) It is easy to use where companies paste their product link

-(Back End) all the comments of the product will be scrapped and analysed using complex deep learning-based NLP methods
+(Back End) all the comments of the product will be scrapped and analysed using complex NLP methods

 (Response: Front-End) Data visualisation of major plus points of the product, major complains, pie charts depicting issues faced, timeline of complains and improvement of product etc